Exploring correlations between HEFT Higgs couplings $\kappa_V$ and $\kappa_{2V}$ via HH production at $e^+e^-$ colliders

-In contrast, for the $b=a^2$ case, the situation regarding unitarity violation is very different.
-As can be seen in the right plot in Fig. \ref{unitarity}, for $b=a^2$, the behavior with energy changes leading to a flat plateau at large energies that is below the unitarity crossing line, except for the extremely large values of the low-energy effective parameters, like $a=10$, which are unrealistic nowadays since they are not allowed by present LHC constraints.
-Therefore, one can conclude from this behaviour that assuming the particular correlation $b=a^2$ assures that the predictions for $HH$ production via WBF preserve unitarity at the energies presently explored at the LHC and also at future planned $e^+e^-$ colliders.
+In contrast, for the $b=a^2$ case, the situation regarding perturbative unitarity violation is very different.
+As can be seen in the right plot in Fig. \ref{unitarity}, for $b=a^2$, the behavior with energy changes leading to a flat plateau at large energies that is below the unitarity crossing line.
+The only exception is for extremely large values of the low-energy effective parameters, like $a=10$, which are unrealistic nowadays since they are not allowed by present LHC constraints.
+Therefore, one can conclude from this behaviour that assuming the particular correlation $b=a^2$ ensures that the predictions for $HH$ production via WBF preserve perturbative unitarity at the energies presently explored at the LHC and also at future planned $e^+e^-$ colliders.

 Other sensitive quantities where the combination of parameters $(a^2-b)$ also plays an important role are the differential cross sections with respect to angular variables of the final state.
 In particular, for $W^+W^- \to HH$ scattering, the differential cross section with respect to $\cos \theta$ already presents some interesting features.
 This can be easily computed from the previous amplitude in Eqs. \ref{eqn: total_amp} and \ref{eqn: amplitudes}.
 In the CM frame this is given by: